PurpleHorrorRus/simple-helix-api/README.md

 ```

 ### Get Clips
-Gets clip information by clip ID (one or more), broadcaster ID (one only), or game ID (one only)
+Get clip information by clip ID (one or more), broadcaster ID (one only), or game ID (one only)

 ```javascript
 const clips = await Helix.getClips(user_id, params?);
 ```

 ### Get All Clips
-Gets all clips of channel
+Get all clips of channel

 ```javascript
 const all_clips = await Helix.getAllClips(user_id);